Sing with Us

 There is growing evidence of the effects of psychosocial interventions on the health and wellbeing of patients, carers, and relatives affected by cancer.
 Over the last 15 years, studies have demonstrated the impact of interventions including meditation, exercise, relaxation sessions, and emotional expression on mental health, quality of life, social resilience, and biomarkers including pro-inflammatory cytokines, stress hormones, growth factors, and cell response.

 Sing with Us explored the psychosocial and psychobiological impact of singing in choirs led by the charity Tenovus Cancer Care.
-Tenovus has already established a large-scale arts-in-health programme, and previous research has shown improvements in pain, vitality, social function, depression, and overall mental health for those who took part.
+Tenovus established a large-scale arts-in-health programme in 2010 and previous research connected to the programme revealed improvements in pain, vitality, social function, depression, and overall mental health for those who took part.
 Working in partnership with the Royal Marsden NHS Foundation Trust and the London Cancer Alliance, Sing with Us extended the understanding of the benefits of singing in choirs by examining changes in biomarkers, including stress hormones (glucocorticoids), proteins, and receptors of the immune system.